-["Home" resides being where the child normally their only or Addresses principal residence. involved in child minding (professional relatives) will not be considered.
+["Home" being where the child normally resides as their only or principal residence.
+Addresses involved in child minding (professional or relatives) will not be considered.
 Parents will be asked to provide documentary evidence to confirm an address and parental responsibility.
 The child's principal residence should be where they sleep for the majority of the school nights.
-Change of parental responsibility, unless exceptional circumstances through a court order, will not be accepted during the coordinated admission process.
+Change of parental responsibility, unless exceptional circumstances through a court order, will not be accepted during the co-ordinated admission process.